 Visiting Lochern safely

 Lochern National Park is part of the Cooper Creek catchment.
-To help you plan your visit to this remote area, go to the Parks of Central West Queensland web page.
+To help you plan your visit to this remote area, download the Central West Queensland National Parks visitor guide .

-Even small amounts of rain can make roads impassable so always be prepared and have at least a week’s worth of extra supplies in case of stranding.
+Even small amounts of rain can make roads impassable, always be prepared and have at least a week’s worth of extra supplies in case of stranding.
 Check Queensland Traffic or local council offices for current road conditions before your trip.

 The information centre at Lochern National Park is wheelchair accessible.